Samourai-Wallet/whirlpool-client-cli/README.md

 #### Tech arguments: you probably shouldn't use it
 - debug: display debug logs from cli
 - debug-client: display debug logs from whirlpool-client
-- pushtx: specify how to broadcast transactions (tx0, aggregate).
-    * auto: by default, tx are broadcasted through Samourai service.
-    * interactive: print raw tx and pause to let you broadcast it manually.
-    * http://user:password@host:port: rpc connection to your own bitcoin node (connection is not encrypted, use on trusted network only).
 - scode: optional scode to use for tx0
 - tx0-max-outputs: tx0 outputs limit